JohanVer/freicar_docs/docs/competition_rules.md

 #### Agent behavior assessment (10 P)

 In addition to the task rules as stated above, the team of supervisors will judge the overall vehicle behavior in all tasks according to the following rules:

 - Driving style: The vehicle should follow a smooth driving trajectory and should drive with reasonable speed (faster than a snail) when it is safe.
 - Behavior w.r.t other vehicles: A safe distance should be kept to all traffic participants at all times.
 The vehicle should yield at a right-of-way sign if another vehicle is approaching.
 Crashing into other vehicles is not allowed.
+- Leaving the road or fully entering the opposing lane counts as a failed attempt

 #### Notes:

 - The vehicle will be re-spawned to an initial pose and initial state after each task.